 Christine O' Grady, deputy chief executive officer

-Operation and day to day management of the museum is carried out by officers of the Executive Committee with the assistance of many volunteers.
+Operations and day to day management of the museum is carried out by a management team of four headed by an operations manager.

-Julian Porter MA, curator (seconded by Rother District Council)
+Julian Porter MA, curator employed by Rother District Council as District Curator

 Claire Eden, social history collections manager